 There is abundant information available about growing dahlias as ornamentals, so I am focusing on information of particular relevance to growing dahlias as edibles in this chapter.
 You can find tons of additional information about growing dahlias on the Internet or at your local library.

 Are you interested in searching out new edible dahlias from among the thousands of ornamental varieties?
 Grow them out and give them a try.
-I’ve seen a number of rules of thumb for finding tasty dahlias: choose red varieties, choose yellow varieties, choose red or yellow varieties, choose only cactus varieties, choose only old varieties, etc. I have tasted almost one hundred different dahlias and have not found any of those rules to be very useful so far.
-So, if you are already growing dahlias, why not give them a taste test?
+I’ve seen a number of rules of thumb for finding tasty dahlias: choose red varieties, choose yellow varieties, choose red or yellow varieties, choose only cactus varieties, choose only old varieties, etc. I have tasted almost three hundred different dahlia varieties and have not found any of those rules to be very useful so far, with the possible exception of older varieties.
+While not every old heirloom tastes good, a slightly higher percentage of those that I have tasted have had good edible qualities.
+If you are already growing dahlias, why not give them a taste test?
 If you find one that you really like, please let me know.

 The common dahlia is an allopolyploid of octoploid configuration.
 It is genetically complex, with a great deal of built in diversity, as attested to by the wide range of ornamental varieties.

 Dahlias are native to high elevations in Central America, where they have probably been used as a wild and semi-domesticated food plant for thousands of years.
 Different species have been used for different purposes: some for food, some for medicine, and some even as a source of water.